Staff

 Email Matt

-Matt Okarmus joined Arise as a communications associate in 2018.
+Matt Okarmus joined Alabama Arise in 2018 as a communications associate and serves as the communications team’s liaison with the organizing team and the policy and advocacy team.
+He also serves on the Communications Advisory Committee for the State Priorities Partnership.
 After growing up in the Wiregrass area, he attended Auburn University and earned a B.A. in journalism.
-He went on to work for the Montgomery Advertiser for six years and the Opelika-Auburn News for two years.
+Matt went on to work for the Montgomery Advertiser for six years and the Opelika-Auburn News for two years.

 Whit Sides